Rubbish In The Ocean 🌊 – Can A Fleet Of Rubbish Cleaning Drones Rescue Our Seas?

 Can this approach work in the open ocean?

-This approach will have a couple of huge hurdles to overcome – to make any impact on the rubbish in the ocean:
+This approach will have a couple of huge hurdles to overcome to make a reak impact on the rubbish in the ocean:

-– At sea-drones will need to be followed by a huge garbage collecting ship
+At-sea drones will need to be followed by huge garbage collecting ship.

 The literal tip of an iceberg

-The first step in a long journey is always very important – so we should welcome this development.
-The rubbish in the ocean and the huge Pacific Ocean floating rubbish dump is such a huge problem – that it requires a huge global solution.
+The first step in a long journey is always very important, so we should welcome this development.
+The rubbish in the ocean and the huge Pacific Ocean floating rubbish dump is such a huge problem.
+It is so huge that it requires an even bigger global solution.